luizhfff/fullstack-react-nestjs/README.md

 ## Database
 - Database needs to be configured on file ```backend/ormconfig.json```
+- NestJS integrates with almost all databases.
+For this example a Postgres DB was used

 ## GitPod
 - To open on Gitpod click: [Gitpod](https://gitpod.io/#https://github.com/luizhfff/fullstack-react-nestjs)